• iN-Net officially launched in January 2025. Watch the webinar on our YouTube channel.

 • iN-Net offers annual policy fellowships for early career professionals to gain experience at the science-policy interface.
 These fellows will have an opportunity to work directly with national governments, UN working groups, and other organizations shaping environmental policies.

-The project will also have opportunities for annual research fellowships, which will be embedded in each of the three working groups.
+The project also has opportunities for annual research fellowships, embedded in each of the three working groups.
 These fellows will have a leadership role in the working groups, helping to shape the goals and research objectives of each working group, and contributing to policy reports, articles, and events.

 All fellowship recipients will have the opportunity to attend iN-Net’s annual in-person workshop at a different international location each year.